PaddlePaddle/PaddleSpeech/README.md

     CUDA_VISIBLE_DEVICES=0 python infer.py --trainer_count 1
     ```

-- Inference with CPU:
+- Inference with CPUs:

     ```
     python infer.py --use_gpu False --trainer_count 12
     ```

 We provide two types of CTC decoders: *CTC greedy decoder* and *CTC beam search decoder*.
 The *CTC greedy decoder* is an implementation of the simple best-path decoding algorithm, selecting at each timestep the most likely token, thus being greedy and locally optimal.
-The [*CTC beam search decoder*](https://arxiv.org/abs/1408.2873) otherwise utilizes a heuristic breadth-first gragh search for reaching a near global optimality; it also requires a pre-trained KenLM language model for better scoring and ranking.
+The [*CTC beam search decoder*](https://arxiv.org/abs/1408.2873) otherwise utilizes a heuristic breadth-first graph search for reaching a near global optimality; it also requires a pre-trained KenLM language model for better scoring and ranking.
 The decoder type can be set with argument `--decoding_method`.

 For more help on arguments: